jamesjosephreynolds/CarND-Unscented-Kalman-Filter-Project/README.md

 For lidar measurements, the update step can use the same process as the EKF case.
 The relationship between state estimate `x_` and measurement `z` is linear.

+As recommended in the review of my first project submission, I have pulled the calculation of matrix `PHt` into a separate line of code, in order to reduce the number of matrix multiplication operations.

 *From ukf.cpp*
 ```C++
 void UKF::UpdateLidar(MeasurementPackage meas_package) {